matbaj/bluechipstack/README.md

 You can refer to the [video guide](http://vimeo.com/41807514) for getting started using the UI.

 ### Troubleshooting
-If anything goes wrong with the install, be sure and ask for help.
+If anything goes wrong with the install, be sure to ask for help.
 The easiest way to get help is to [post in the forums](https://groups.google.com/forum/?fromgroups#!category-topic/stackgeek/openstack/_zbeGoOBg-Q).
 Here are a few simple suggestions you can try:

 **1. Check you can ping your nodes by name from the Chef server:**